Diversity Corner

 ?

-With familiarity in the problem space and after extensive research, I designed a solution called the Diversity Corner, a concept for an added feature to the High Plains Library District’s website.
+With familiarity in the problem space and after extensive research, I proposed Diversity Corner, an added feature concept for the High Plains Library District’s website to make diverse books easier to find and access.

 RESEARCH